- Which trials require accrual reporting?

 Which trials require accrual reporting?

-For trials managed by the CTEP or DCP Protocol and Information Offices (PIO) or NCI’s Center for Cancer Research, accrual will be entered into CTRP by the NCI.
-For all other trials, the lead organization listed on the trial in CTRP reports accrual.
+For trials managed by the NCI's Cancer Therapy Evaluation Program (CTEP) or Division of Cancer Prevention (DCP) Protocol and Information Offices (PIO) or NCI’s Center for Cancer Research (CCR), accrual will be entered into the Clinical Trials Reporting Program (CTRP) by the NCI.
+For all National, Externally peer-reviewed and Institutional trials, the Lead Organization listed on the trial in CTRP reports accrual.

 What type of accrual reporting is required for multi institutional trials?